Tenant Fees Act 2019: statutory guidance for enforcement authorities

 This covers any fee or charge related to a tenancy except for those permitted in schedule 1 of the Act.

-A prohibited payment is defined in section 3 and schedule 1 of the Tenant Fees Act 2019.
+A prohibited payment is outlined in section 3 and schedule 1 of the Tenant Fees Act 2019.
 If a landlord asks a letting agent to work for them and to let out a property, the landlord may be asked for a fee.
-If a tenant wants to rent out the same property from the landlord and is charged a fee by the agent, then that is a prohibited payment.
+If a tenant wants to rent out the same property from the landlord and has to pay a fee other than those permitted by the act, then that is a prohibited payment.
 The prohibited payment is the one charged to the tenant.

-In cases where an agent finds a property on behalf of a tenant but does not work for the landlord in relation to that property, the agent can then charge the tenant fees.
+In cases where an agent finds a property on behalf of a tenant but does not work for the landlord in relation to that property, the agent (commonly known as sourcing agents) can then charge the tenant fees.

 The approach to implementing this policy has been to ban all fees except those expressly permitted in Schedule 1 of the act.

-If a landlord or agent asks for a prohibited payment, you as an enforcement authority can investigate them and issue a civil penalty if they have broken the rules.
+If a landlord or agent required a prohibited payment, you as an enforcement authority can investigate them and issue a civil penalty if they have broken the rules.

-If tenancies started before the 1 June 2019 with a clause in the agreement asking for a prohibited payment, the clause will no longer apply.
-Section 4 of the act states that any term of a tenancy agreement where a tenant has to make a prohibited payment is no longer binding.
+If tenancies started before the 1 June 2019 with a clause in the agreement requiring a prohibited payment, the clause will no longer apply.
+Section 4 of the act states that any term of a tenancy agreement which breaches section 1 or section 2 is no longer binding.

-Landlords can require and take the following payments:
+Landlords and letting agents can require and take the following payments:

 Payment of rent, utilities and changes to tenancies

-On and from the 1 May 2026, landlords and agents will not be able to ask a tenant to pay rent in advance in relation to an assured tenancy.
-For more information, refer to the guidance on when rent can be paid in advance
+Landlords and letting agents will not be able to ask a tenant to pay rent in advance in relation to an assured tenancy.
+For more information, refer to the guidance on when rent can be paid in advance.

-Landlords and letting agents cannot ask for a tenant to pay rent before the assured tenancy agreement is signed.
+Landlords and letting agents cannot require a tenant to pay rent before the assured tenancy agreement is signed.
 If they do that, you can investigate them and issue a civil penalty if they have broken the rules.

 Rent after a tenancy agreement has been signed by the tenant and landlord